CNormx/HealthcareEDA/README.md

 # HealthcareEDA
-A EDA made with SQL
+An EDA made with SQL